Emma Barry: Where to Start

 If you want something fluffy and swoony, try Star Dust or The One You Want.

-If you want angst (knowing it’ll all work out), try A Midnight Feast.
+If you want angst (knowing it’ll all work out), try A Midnight Feast or Bold Moves.

 If you want a grumpy-sunshine pairing, try Chick Magnet or Free Fall.